-Zach Holman’s recent post got me thinking about my own situation and how I have still managed to maintain forward progress over the years no matter what the circumstances have been.
+A recent post from Zach Holman got me thinking about my own situation and how I have still managed to maintain forward progress over the years no matter the circumstances.

 Defining a target is great.
 Knowing how to hit the target is even better.
 That’s the takeaway that I get from Zach.
 Here’s a bit about how I got a jump start on aiming for my target.

 While in college, I spent roughly a year as an intern with Northrop Grumman.
 A friend got me the position and I gladly took it for the experience.
 When I began to think of leaving, I stopped by my friend’s desk and talked it over with him.
 Knowing that I had gotten all that I was going to be given from this internship, I was ready for more of a challenge.
 My friend encouraged me that I have what it takes and that I could make it as a junior developer with some small software shop where I would serve as a sort of jack-of-all.
 In hindsight, I feel that was a key thing for him to say because of how it set my expectations.
 You won’t find a job at a Google, a Facebook, or an Amazon without a degree or something highly valuable that you bring to the table – something that a junior in college isn’t likely to have.